 Skip to content

-A single command, no prerequisites, a working local REPL.
+A single command, no prerequisites, a working local Clojure dialect command.

-The Makefile is hosted at clojure.cc/repl.mk.
+The Makefile is hosted at clojure.cc/cmd.mk.
 It uses Makes to auto-install both the dialect and its host language (Java, Go, Python, PHP, etc.) into a local cache directory.
 Your system stays clean.

 Plus: